larus-breeze/.github/profile/README.md

 The sensor firmware is providing essential information for glider navigation like

   - **position**,
-  - attitude and heading **AHRS** Heading in DGNSS Version via satellite
+  - **AHRS** = attitude including true heading, optionally with D-GNSS satellite-based heading
   - GNSS/INS-based ultra-fast **variometer**,
   - **real-time wind measurement**,
   - **air-density** measurement
-  - worldwide automatic adaption to the local **magnetic field parameters** using NOAA data.
+  - worldwide automatic adaption to the local **magnetic induction parameters** using NOAA data.
 <!--  -->
 Software-In-The-Loop (**SIL**)-Simulator to test and qualify algorithms

 Some more details about the features can be found under [algorithms](https://github.com/larus-breeze/sw_sensor_algorithms).

-The sensor can also be used as a universal data-logger for manned or UAV test flights with a sampling-rate of 100 Hz.
+The sensor unit can also be used as a universal data logger for manned or UAV test flights with a sampling-rate of 100 Hz.
 The logger writes it's data to a micro-sd with a virtually unlimited capacity.
-The Frontend is connected via a CAN bus.
+The **Larus avionics system** is connected via a **CAN bus**.

 ![Assembled](profile/GNSS-Assembled.jpg)
 **Fully assembled unit with single GNSS**